dragonfly-science/dragonfly-website/content/what-we-do/systems-for-data/content.md

   technical database and software development skills.
 We develop operational systems to allow organisations to get ongoing value from their data.
 author:
-  - people/richard-yvan/content.md
+  - people/mansfield-richard/content.md
 teaserTitle: Systems for data
 teaserIntro: >
     Data is precious.
 We build robust databases and software systems to collect, store and manage your data properly and securely.
-teaserCTAdescriptor: some text
+teaserCTAdescriptor: Read about our ethos and experience
 teaserCTAbutton: Read more
 teaserAnchorId: systems
 banner: /images/whatwedo_header.jpg